mendel5/alternative-front-ends/README.md

 # alternative-front-ends
-Overview of alternative open source front-ends for popular internet platforms (YouTube, Twitter, etc.)
+Overview of alternative open source front-ends for popular internet platforms (e.g. YouTube, Twitter, etc.)

 ## Call to Action
 - Do you know any other projects that are not included in the overview yet? (front ends, alternatives to websites, apps, etc.)